 XML2EARMARK is a Web application that allows to convert an XML document into an EARMARK one (linearised in RDF/XML).

-Argument Model Ontology, an ontology that aims to encode the Toulmin's theory through OWL classes and properties, in order to describe a web of inter-linked entities that participate, with a specific role, in one or more arguments.
+Argument Model Ontology (a.k.a.
+AMO) is an ontology that aims to encode the Toulmin's theory through OWL classes and properties, in order to describe a web of inter-linked entities that participate in one or more arguments.

-EARMARK Ontology, an OWL 2 DL ontology that defines document meta-markup.
-It is an ontologically precise definition of markup that instantiates the markup of a text document as an independent OWL document outside of the text strings it annotates, and through appropriate OWL and SWRL characterizations it can define structures such as trees or graphs and can be used to generate validity constraints (including co-constraints currently unavailable in most validation languages).
-More information about the EARMARK project are available at the project webpage.
+EARMARK Ontology is an OWL 2 DL ontology that defines document meta-markup.
+It is an ontologically precise definition of markup that instantiates the markup of a text document as an independent OWL document outside of the text strings it annotates.

-EARMARK Changes Ontology, an ontology that extends the EARMARK ontology and includes the OWL 2 DL implementation of FRBR and the Provenance Ontology, so as to keep track of all the changes and provenance data related to different versions of the same document.
+EARMARK Changes Ontology (a.k.a.
+EChO) is an ontology that extends the EARMARK ontology and includes the OWL 2 DL implementation of FRBR and the Provenance Ontology, so as to keep track of all the changes and provenance data related to different versions of the same document.

-EARMARK Overlapping Ontology, an ontology for modelling and inferring overlapping scenarios in EARMARK documents.
+EARMARK Overlapping Ontology (a.k.a.
+EOO), an ontology for modelling and inferring overlapping scenarios in EARMARK documents.